 Unique selling propositions are the great differentiator in marketing.
 No doubt, that they’re make or break.
-A solid USP ensures that you set yourself apart from competitors.
+A solid USP in a green economy ensures that you set yourself apart from competitors.

 Furthermore, your unique selling proposition is the asset that empowers you to communicate clearly and authentically with your target market.

 The thing is, there has been a dramatic shift in how companies engineer their unique selling proposition.
 As technology, economics, and general public need changes, so must the way you frame your products and services.

 As USPs remain in a state of evolution, businesses are going green.
 And it’s a very smart move.

 You may have noticed a drastic shift in the way many companies conduct business.
 As our planet faces the crisis of climate change, industry leaders realize that they have an important role to play.

 On one hand, looming environmental catastrophe presents human peril.
 As a result, socially conscious entrepreneurs such as Maria Mayanja of Angaza LTD and Elon Musk of Tesla Motors created socially conscious/eco-friendly companies.

 These business owners embody personal responsibility and concern for humankind.
 So is this to say that corporate CEOs and entrepreneurial trailblazers will join a hippie commune?